 Photography has always been something I regarded as a hobby I could carry into retirement and continue until close to the moment I depart from this world.
 I figure that as long you can see, you can take photographs.

 Seeing to me is a big part of this hobby.
 Not so much seeing.
-Everybody sees.
+Most everybody sees.
 Observing.
 Trying to see beyond the obvious.
 Making connections in color, contrast, lines, composition, the juxtaposition of things, of people.
-Appreciating the light and how it changes during the day, varies with the seasons and can surprise you even when you thought you’d seen it all.
+Appreciating the light and how it changes during the day, varies with the seasons and can surprise you even when you thought you'd seen it all.

 But also the connection with other people, whether it's a stranger in a foreign town who you ask to photograph or meeting a young model full of dreams, of career plans and a totally different take on life than your own.